Every developer has sat through a 20 minute build, wondering which of a hundred tests just broke— only to discover it was ‘that one obscure component’

 Problem of build time, simplicity of localization, and reliability

 The main goal of this approach is to reduce TTM (time to merge) and speed up bug localization.
-Let’s imagine we have a few integration tests (interpret “integration test” however you like—I’m just sharing the idea):
+Let’s imagine we have a few integration tests (interpret “integration test” however you like—I’m sharing the idea).
+The annotations below are illustrative pseudocode; no library implements them yet:

 @Test